hmustafamail/OpenQuantFinance/README.md

 # OpenQuantFinance
 A collection of open-source code for quantitative finance.
+Includes, for example:

+- Yang-Zhang Volatility estimator
+- An efficient (N*log(N)) implementation of Medcouple

 ## Python Version and Dependencies
 - Python Version: 3.12